Drip Marketing Explained: How to Build High-Converting Email Campaigns That Work Automatically

 3. Abandoned Shopping Carts

 Did you know that almost 70% of carts are abandoned?
-These abandoned shopping carts are especially troubling for e-commerce websites because it means that people have changed their minds about buying something.
+These abandoned shopping carts are especially troubling for e-commerce websites because it means that potential customers have changed their minds about buying something.
 And, because it’s hard enough to get people to visit an e-commerce site, those “almost” sales should be salvaged if possible.

 Getting people who “almost” bought to pull the trigger is the object of abandoned cart emails.
-And in many ways, this is one of the more valuable drip email marketing options, because people who abandon their carts have some interest in your brand.
+And in many ways, this is one of the more valuable drip marketing options, because people who abandon their carts have some interest in your brand.
 You can take a few different approaches to these emails, including reminders (what are you waiting for) to coupons (here’s an extra reason to buy).
 Coupons are especially effective when the cost of shipping is high or you are trying to get someone to try your products for the first time.

 Further Reading: 9 Types of Transactional Emails Every Marketer Should Know